bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

 # GitHub Actions

-At this point in the course, you are well aware that GitHub is a very powerful tool for collaborating with multiple users on the same project.
-Collaboration inevitably will cause some conflicts, whether that be within the code itself or with your overall workflow.
-On occasion, some errors will slip past a local linter and make their way into pull requests.
+At this point in the course, you are well aware that GitHub is a powerful tool for collaborating with multiple users on the same project.
+Collaboration inevitably will cause some conflicts, whether that be within the code or the overall workflow.
+On occasion, errors will slip past a local linter and make their way into pull requests.
 Wouldn't it be nice to automate something like linting before each pull request?

-GitHub Actions is a great solution to this problem.
-For example, you could create a GitHub action to automatically run a linter against every pull request to ensure the code meets your standards.
+GitHub Actions provides a great solution to this problem.
+For example, you could create a GitHub action to automatically run a linter against every pull request to ensure that the code meets your standards.
 Today, we are going to create such an action.

-* Before we begin, read the [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) to get a grasp on some of the core concepts.
+* Before we begin, read the [Introduction to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) to understand some of the core concepts.

 ## Initial Project Setup

-To begin, start by creating a boilerplate React application and putting it on Github.
+To begin, start by creating a boilerplate React application and putting it on GitHub.
 While you are probably already familiar with this process, let's go through it together:

 1. Run `npx create-react-app gh-actions-demo` from your workspace directory.